-In keeping with the essay I wrote about cooking with a sense of place, I have made someone else’s recipe my own by anchoring it in a Northern, cold-climate tradition.
-This is a lovely wild rice recipe I first found in Maria Speck’s excellent cookbook Simply Ancient Grains.
+In keeping with the essay I wrote about cooking with a sense of place, I have modified a friend’s recipe by anchoring it in a Northern, cold-climate tradition.
+This is a lovely wild rice salad I first found in Maria Speck’s excellent cookbook Simply Ancient Grains.
 I am a sucker for offbeat grains, and especially wild rice.

 I have a thing about wild rice.
 Real wild rice.
 Mahnomen.
 If you’ve only ever bought wild rice from Uncle Ben’s or somesuch in a regular supermarket, know that you’re buying cultivated “wild” rice likely grown in California.
-Not that this grain, which isn’t actually rice, isn’t fine, but it simply doesn’t compare to the real deal.
+Not that cultivated “wild” rice isn’t fine, but it simply doesn’t compare to the real deal.

 How do you get it?
 Have a friend like Sam Thayer send you some.
 Or go to a gas station in the Upper Midwest, where I’ve seen it next to the smoked fish in places like Michigan’s Upper Peninsula or northern Wisconsin.
 Or, you can buy it online.
-And of course you can make this recipe with regular wild rice, too.
+And of course you can make this wild rice salad with regular wild rice, too.

 Maria is part Greek and part German, and her recipe reflects that bifurcated heritage.
 My take on it is deeply Northern.
 She uses olive oil.
 I use an oil more suited to wild rice: Unrefined canola oil, which is to the refined crap what a troll is to a supermodel.
 Golden, beautiful, grassy and bold.
 Wonderful stuff.
 Any decent nut oil or unrefined sunflower oil would be other good choices.
 I also use wild mushrooms, because, well, I can.